HermanL02/Warwick-MSc-CS-Notes/CS918 Natural Language/Lec5..md

 - Do they have similar glosses?
 #### Path-Based Similarity
 - count from 1
-- assumes uniform length for all paths
+- assumes uniform length for all paths - which causes some misclassification???
--
-#
+# Information Content
+It solves the above problem.
+## Lowest common subsumer